New v Old Sovereigns - Which Are The Best Buy?

 What Is A Newly Minted Sovereign?

 Newly minted sovereigns are sovereigns which have been minted recently.
-We sell Best Value Newly Minted Sovereign which are selected from available stock dated between 2000 and now.
-There are investors who prefer a new coin, so newly minted sovereigns are their best choice.
+We sell Best Value Minty Sovereigns which are selected from available stock dated between 2000 and now.
+There are investors who prefer a new coin, so minty sovereigns are their best choice.

 The premium is the percentage that you will pay on top of the intrinsic metal value.